httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 Typically, this means that a field definition will specify the top-level type -- List, Dictionary, or Item -- and then define its allowable types and constraints upon them.
 For example, a header defined as a List might have all Integer members, or a mix of types; a header defined as an Item might allow only Strings, and additionally only strings beginning with the letter "Q", or strings in lowercase.
 Likewise, Inner Lists ({{inner-list}}) are only valid when a field definition explicitly allows them.

 When parsing fails, the entire field is ignored (see {{text-parse}}); in most situations, violating field-specific constraints should have the same effect.
 Thus, if a header is defined as an Item and required to be an Integer, but a String is received, the field will by default be ignored.
-If the field requires different error handling, this should be explicitly specified.
+If the field requires different handling of type mismatches it should be explicitly specified, but note that field definitions cannot override how parsing failures are handled.

 Both Items and Inner Lists allow parameters as an extensibility mechanism; this means that values can later be extended to accommodate more information, if need be.
 To preserve forward compatibility, field specifications are discouraged from defining the presence of an unrecognized parameter as an error condition.